VadimDueck1990/de.hhn.gnss_rtk_rover_suite/README.md

 ### __1. Installing Thonny IDE__
 ***
-On Ubuntu, the first step is to open the terminal and run the command
+On Ubuntu, the first step is to open the terminal and run the following command, for updating the mackage manager
 ```shell
 $ sudo apt update
 ```
-to update the package manager repository.
-Afterwards you can update the package manager with the command
+Afterwards you can install thonny with the command
 ```shell
 $ sudo apt install thonny
 ```
-to start the installation of the Thonny IDE.

-As soon as the installation is complete, the command
+Now you can start Thonny with:
 ```shell
 $ thonny
 ```
-the program is started.

 Now the Raspberry Pi Pico W is connected to the computer.